 “The soul, like the body, accepts by practice whatever habit one wishes it to contact.”Socrates

 The year may be close to an end, yet it is not too late to start one plan 2019 goals or even start a new goal.
 By the time New Year comes, you could be already be taking steps towards your bigger goal.
 Could you start just one thing today?
 Nothing big, something small.
 A small step towards a healthier and wealthier you.

-Some of the healthy habit goals that I put into practice this year were, creating a morning routine, replacing sugary drinks with water, walking 10,00 steps most days, journaling, 15 minutes meditation, exercise, started a business blog, reading a chapter of a book daily.
+Some of the healthy habit goals that I put into practice this year were, creating a morning routine, replacing sugary drinks with water, walking 10,00 steps most days, journaling, 15 minutes of meditation, exercising, starting a business blog, and reading a chapter of a book daily.

 As can be seen all the above are actions.
 Just, small actions that over time compound to form the big picture.

 It’s your turn.
-Set a healthy goal for yourself and today do just one thing towards the goal.
+Set a healthy goal for yourself and today, do just one thing towards the goal.
 One small action.
-For examples, read a page of a book, walk for 10 minutes.
+For example, read a page of a book, or walk for 10 minutes.
 Every day you take a small step toward your bigger goal, it becomes easier.
 Track for success and Start your future today.